 These days there is increasing talk about the effects of trauma, now defined more broadly than when PTSD was seen as a response to a particular difficult and harrowing event.
 Clinicians are beginning to face a quasi-variant of PTSD: Post-COVID stress disorder has become another emerging consequence of the global pandemic.
 People the world over have faced unexpected deaths of loved ones, along with the possibility of their own death.
 And many are processing this as trauma.
 In fact, trauma has gone so viral that many are starting to refer to it as mass trauma.
 With trauma evolving so radically in the face of the pandemic, shouldn’t therapists look at trauma treatment differently in today’s reality?

-PTSD is escalating amongst healthcare workers and survivors
+PTSD is escalating among healthcare workers and survivors

 Under any circumstances, dealing with death is traumatic.
 Add in social isolation, lack of control, and it’s little wonder that 20% of healthcare workers were shown to be experiencing PTSD.
 Meanwhile, people faced with unexpected deaths of loved ones and the possibility of their own death reacted similarly.
+And recent scientific research concluded that the COVID pandemic was a stressor that might have led to an increase in people suffering hair loss.
 While many of those have been able to bounce back, others have not been as lucky.
 Often this is due to what experts call their lifetime trauma load or the cumulative effect of previous traumas that an individual has been exposed to within their lifetime.

 There is growing recognition and validation for somatic approaches to trauma treatment.
 And Babette Rothschild’s early work, The Body Remembers, published in 2000, helped inform and lead the way for a generation of psychotherapists.